 From the moment they met, Garrett and Josh looked at each other with absolute adoration.
 Garrett was automatically a daddy’s boy at heart, and when he was two, Josh officially adopted him.
 He constantly asks, “Where’s Daddy?”
 He is happiest attached to his side.

-Don’t miss this episode of our podcast Can You Really Leave Your Past Behind You? – 028
+Don’t miss this episode of This Grit and Grace Life podcast: Can You Really Leave Your Past Behind You? – 028!